Berne Region, Switzerland: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and J. Check that you get the right kind.
-The majority of adapters currently being sold are just plug changers and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types C and J. Make sure to choose the correct kind.
+A lot of adapters currently being sold are simply plug changers and expect your devices to change the voltage themselves.
 If your devices can't do that they could burn up.
-This one should be sufficient for most areas.
+This one should work in most locations.

 Make your flight more comfortable with an airplane phone mount